 Special Note: Howard Payne University reserves the right to adjust policies, processes, and plans in order to address health and safety concerns involving the HPU campuses and local communities.
 This includes, but is not limited to, the university calendar, teaching delivery systems, and/or housing arrangements.

-Any adjustments will be communicated through HPU email and/or the HPU Emergency Alert System, University social media channels (Facebook and Twitter), and the HPU website, depending on the nature of the adjustments.
+Any adjustments will be communicated through HPU email and/or Gateway, depending on the nature of the adjustments.

-Howard Payne University has established specific health and safety policies, procedures, and protocols related to COVID-19 which students, faculty members, staff members, and off-campus visitors are expected to follow.
+Howard Payne University has established specific health and safety policies, procedures, and protocols.
 Failure to comply could result in penalties.